Software-defined emergency alerting, engineered like a broadcast appliance.

 Redis

 Real-time metrics, waveforms, command pub/sub.
-5s TTL for live data.
+5 s TTL on live data.

 PostgreSQL + PostGIS